Download Careers360 App

 Also read -

-Faraday’s law electromagnetic induction-
+Faraday’s law of electromagnetic induction-

-First law: When a conductor is put in a changing magnetic field, an induced emf is produced, and if the conductor is closed, an induced current flows through it.
+First law: When a conductor is put in a changing magnetic field, an induced EMF is produced, and if the conductor is closed, an induced current flows through it.

 The magnitude of the induced EMF is equal to the rate of change of flux connections, according to the second law.